aregsar/aregsarblog/blog/2019/installing-php-on-ubuntu/index.md

 You can run `which php` to see that the php command is located at `/usr/bin/php`.

 This means that we must make sure we have the `/usr/bin` directory in our __PATH__ environment variable.

+Similarly if we run `which php-fpm7.3` we will see it is found at `/usr/sbin/php-fpm7.3` so we need to ensure `/usr/sbin/` is in our PATH as well.

 We can check that by executing: